 The Law Offices of Raymond R. Jones has handled thousands of cases throughout our years of representing clients in Washington D.C.
 Attorney Raymond R. Jones takes an aggressive approach to his cases and will fight persistently for your workplace rights.
 You can trust that Attorney Jones will do his best to protect your rights in the workplace, from combatting wrongful termination and upholding minimum wage rights to protecting whistleblower actions.

-Schedule a free initial consultation with our employment lawyer in Washington D.C. when you contact our firm today.
+Schedule an initial consultation with our employment lawyer in Washington D.C. when you contact our firm today.

 “At-Will” Employment and Wrongful Termination

 Generally, most employees in the District of Columbia are “at-will” employees, which means an employer can fire an employee at any time for any (or no) reason as long as it is not in violation of another law, such as discrimination, or it has not been established otherwise in a written or verbal contract.
 Likewise, an employee may also voluntarily end their employment at any time for any reason.

 With that in mind, an employee may take legal action if they feel they have been wrongfully terminated against the terms of “at-will” laws or their employment contract.

 To bring forward a wrongful discharge case, the employee (also the plaintiff filing the complaint) must meet the following criteria: